paquinho89/Daily-News-Classifier_TFM/README.md

 Thesis project for the end of Master's degree in Data Science attended during 2018.

 ## Project goal
-Making a news classifier and analyzing what twitter accunts from the main media is talking about.
+Making a news classifier and analyzing what twitter accounts from the main media is talking about.
-To make this possibe, a data set of